For Verabel

 Music by John Driscoll

-Costume Design by Beth Burkhardt (beige opaque A-line dress for Ellen and beige body leotard worn by Jean Isaacs, the mature figure).
+Costume Design by Beth Burkhardt (beige opaque A-line dress for Ellen and beige body leotard worn by Jean Issacs.

 There was a live radio on stage and whatever came up when Ellen turned on the radio was part of the music score.
-There was also audio access to the police channel….somehow!
+There was also audio access to the police channel….during the live performance.

 First Performance: Marvin Theatre, Washington, DC.
 (1976)